deployd/docs/docs/collections/notifying-clients.md

 ### Browser and Server Support

-The realtime features of Deployd are built on [Socket.IO](http://socket.io/) and work on almost every major browser:
+The realtime messaging features of Deployd are built on [Socket.IO](http://socket.io/) and work on almost every major browser:

 - Internet Explorer 5.5+
 - Safari 3+